wkcosmology/wkcosmology.github.io/blog/md/galaxy_group_highz.md

 get full sampling for crowded regions and $\approx 3$ exposures for void regions.
 Therefore, fulling sampling means a huge waste of fiber times for those fibers in void regions.
-As a compromise, current surveys, like PFS and MOONS, will have an avverage spatial sampling rate of 70%, which means about 30% targeted galaxies have no spectroscopic observation and this rate is higher in crowded regions.
+As a compromise, current surveys, like PFS and MOONS, will have an average spatial sampling rate of 70%, which means that about 30% targeted galaxies have no spectroscopic observation and this rate is higher in crowded regions.

+Note that since the spatial sampling effect at high-$z$ does not stem from the ``collision'' between fibers, I prefer to use the general _spatial sampling effect_ instead of the _fiber collision effect_.

 <figure id="fig1">
 <img src="/blog/image/PFS_fiber.png" width=700>